tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # CONSTRUCTION (DESIGN & MANAGEMENT) REGULATIONS 2015

-Cross Tree are the investment company and Ark are the Operational team
+Cross Tree are the investment company and GOP are the Operational team

 The Aims of the Regulations are to help everyone: